-Honorary fellows: Professor Thomas W B Kibble - Imperial College London
+Honorary fellows: Sir Thomas W B Kibble - Imperial College London

 For his outstanding contributions to theoretical physics ranging from the theory of elementary particles to modern early-universe cosmology.